Must try food and drinks in Istria

 Muscat Momjan is a sweet dessert wine from the Momjan area, known for its rich, aromatic profile and flavors of ripe fruit.
 This wine is often enjoyed with Istrian desserts such as fritule or kroštule, providing a sweet and satisfying end to a meal.
 The distinctiveness of Muscat Momjan lies in its balance of sweetness and acidity, making it a favorite among those who appreciate dessert wines.

-The Beauty of Istrian Cuisine
+The beauty of Istrian cuisine

 Istria’s culinary landscape is as diverse as it is delicious, offering a wealth of flavors that reflect the region’s rich cultural heritage and bountiful natural resources.
 From the hearty stews of žgvacet and maneštra to the delicate nuances of truffle-infused pasta and the sweet indulgence of fritule and kroštule, every dish tells a story of tradition, craftsmanship, and love for the land.
 Pair these culinary delights with a glass of Malvasia or Teran, and you’ll experience the true essence of Istria.
 Whether you're exploring local family restaurants, participating in a cooking class, or enjoying a meal with locals, the food and drinks of Istria are sure to leave a lasting impression.